Games-by-Mason/.github/profile/README.md

 * [My Newsletter](https://gamesbymason.com/newsletter/)
 * [My last game](https://store.steampowered.com/app/1110620/Way_of_Rhea/)

-If you find my libraries useful, the best way to support me is to pick up a copy of [Way of Rhea](https://store.steampowered.com/app/1110620/Way_of_Rhea/).
+If you find my libraries useful, the best way to support me is to [sign up for my newsletter](https://gamesbymason.com/newsletter/) to hear when I announce my next game.